-Flash Fiction Five/Twenty-nine Competition
+Flash Fiction Five/Twenty-nine Competition is now closed

 First prize: Gold Flash Fiction Membership of Retreat West (worth £200) or £100 cash alternative